mongodb/docs-realm/source/mongodb/tables/role-configuration.rst

    * - | ``name``
        | string
      - The name of the role.
-Role names are identify and distinguish between roles in the same collection.
+Role names identify and distinguish between roles in the same collection.
 Limited to 100 characters or fewer.

    * - | ``apply_when``